usnews/brightspot-cms/documentation.md

 <http://localhost:8080/_debug/init>

-The function of the `_debug/init` is to update the CMS application that is embedded within your project.
+The function of the `_debug/init` is to initialize the CMS Tool Application and widgets.

 <img src="http://docs.brightspot.s3.amazonaws.com/init.png"/>